opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 Projects are the main data containers on QField and QFieldCloud.
 Users can create any number of projects.
 Projects must contain a single `.qgs`/`.qgz` QGIS file, and may in addition contain any combination of geospatial files -- GeoPackages, Shapefiles, TIFs -- or data files such as photos, PDFs etc.
+There are no limits to the file size but in general it is good practice to limit the file size to a minimum to optimise user performance.
 Files cannot be shared between projects, unless [localized layers](../../how-to/outside-layers.md) are used.

 QFieldCloud projects have a name and an owner.